typelevel/Laika/docs/using-laika/embedded.md

 The parser will pick up any document with a recognized suffix (`.md` or `.markdown` for Markdown, `.rst` for reStructuredText).

+When transforming to PDF, a directory of input files will get merged into a single PDF document:

+    Transform from Markdown to
+      PDF fromDirectory "source" toFile "target.pdf"

 ### HTML Templates